UFOs: Past, Present, and Future

-UFOs: Past, Present, and Future is a 1974 documentary film that examines several prominent UFO sightings from the post-war to contemporary era.
-It was re-released in 1976 and 1979 under the title UFOs: It Has Begun to coincide with renewed interest in the subject due to the release of Steven Spielberg's Close Encounters of the Third Kind.
+UFOs: Past, Present, and Future is a 1974 documentary film that examines several prominent sightings of unidentified flying objects (UFOs) from the post-war to contemporary era.
+It was rereleased in 1976 and 1979 under the title UFOs: It Has Begun to coincide with renewed interest in the subject due to the release of Steven Spielberg's Close Encounters of the Third Kind.
 It is based on the book UFOs: Past, Present, and Future by Robert Emenegger.

 Overview

 The film is narrated by Rod Serling, Burgess Meredith, and José Ferrer.
 Serling and Meredith had previously worked together on The Twilight Zone.
-The 1979 re-release features commentary by noted UFOlogist and astronomer Jacques Vallée.
+The 1979 rerelease features commentary by noted ufologist and astronomer Jacques Vallée.
 The film uses dramatizations, interviews with government officials and scientists, and selected footage to provide context for UFO sightings, both ancient and contemporary.

 Production

-In 1971, writer/composer Robert Emenegger was asked by either the U.S. Republican Party, officials at California's Norton Air Force Base, or the U.S. Department of Defense itself to produce a film about UFOS using only official DoD and NASA source material, and was allegedly promised footage of a 1964 landing at Holloman Air Force Base.
-While a myth held that a few seconds of this special footage ultimately made it into the film, that was later debunked when analysis showed the shot in question was part of the re-enactment.
+In 1971, writer/composer Robert Emenegger was asked by either the U.S. Republican Party, officials at California's Norton Air Force Base, or the U.S. Department of Defense itself to produce a film about UFOs using only official DoD and NASA source material, and was allegedly promised footage of a 1964 landing at Holloman Air Force Base.
+While a myth held that a few seconds of this special footage ultimately made it into the film, that was later debunked when analysis showed the shot in question was part of the reenactment.